Individual or compiled

 boosted.js, there is no need to include this—it’s already there.

-Transition.js is a basic helper for
+util.js includes utility functions and a basic helper for

 transitionEnd events as well as a CSS transition emulator.
 It’s used by the other plugins to check for CSS transition support and to catch hanging transitions.